-FX Forwards, Perfect Asset Swaps and Interest Rate Derivatives
+7.4 FX Forwards, Perfect Asset Swaps and Interest Rate Derivatives

-For transactions in FX Forwards, Perfect Asset Swaps and interest rate derivatives, the Portfolio Manager maybe constrained to trading with certain counterparties, for example where an ISDA agreement is in place.
+For transactions in FX Forwards, Perfect Asset Swaps and interest rate derivatives, the Portfolio Manager may be constrained to trading with certain counterparties, for example where an ISDA agreement is in place.
+However this is not being completed as investment rather to hedge the currency.